-You’re a major influence on how your child deals with the start of term and they will take cues from you, so try to stay calm when you’re talking to them about it, even if you’re feeling stressed about the situation.
+You’re a major influence on how your child deals with going back to school and they will take cues from you, so try to stay calm when you’re talking to them about it, even if you’re feeling stressed about the situation.

 Could you draw up a schedule that includes bed time, getting up time and mealtimes?
 And discuss how much time they think they should spend each day on homework, exercise, socialising and relaxing once they are back at school or college?

-The last few months have been an unsettling time for everyone.
+The last 18 months have been an unsettling time for everyone.
 Make sure you look after yourself (eat healthily, exercise regularly, get enough sleep) as well as your family.
 Read Good Thinking’s article about Five ways to good mental wellbeing.

 Useful Good Thinking resources